AVERITEC Shared Task

 Data

-The participants are given access to the training and development datasets of the AVeriTeC paper available here.
+The participants are given access to the training and development datasets of the AVeriTeC paper available here, same as in the 2024 shared task.
 In addition, we provide the document collection for each claim as compiled by searching the Web using the Google API here.
-It is guaranteed to contain the right evidence, so that participants do not need to use a search engine to develop their approaches (but doing so is allowed).
-The test dataset will be released in the end of June, including both claims and document collections (but not the correct responses).
+It is guaranteed to contain the right evidence, so that participants do not need to use a search engine to develop their approaches.
+The test dataset will consist of the test set from 2024 but with a revised document collection (fixing the temporal leakage issue; participants from last year should use this revised document collection) and a new portion with more recent claims.
+The new portion of the test set will be released in April, including both claims and document collections (but not the correct responses).
+The new part of the test set used in the shared task (i.e. that was not described in the AVeriTeC paper) was annotated using a donation from Google.
 The datasets are distributed in the JSONL format with one example per line (see http://jsonlines.org for more details).
 The data can be downloaded on the AVeriTeC Dataset page.

 System Description Paper

 You may submit a system description paper, describing the system's method, how it has been trained, the evaluation, and possibly an error analysis to understand strengths and weaknesses of the proposed system.
 The system description paper must be submitted as a PDF, consisting of a maximum of eight pages (for most description papers four to six pages will be sufficient) of content plus unlimited pages for bibliography.
-Submissions must follow the EMNLP 2024 two-column format, using the LaTeX style files or Word templates or the Overleaf template from the official EMNLP website.
+Submissions must follow the ACL 2025 two-column format, using the LaTeX style files or Word templates or the Overleaf template from the official ACL website.
 Please submit your system description papers here.

 NB: System Description papers are reviewed in a single-blind review process.
 Thus, your manuscript may contain authors' names and information that would reveal your identity (e.g. team name, score, and rank at the shared task).
 Also note that at least one author of the system description paper will have to register as a reviewer for the FEVER Workshop.